-REU (Research Experience for Undergraduates) in Costa Rica Overview
+REU (Research Experience for Undergraduates) for U.S. Underrepresented Minority Students Summer Program in Costa Rica

 Students from diverse ethnic and academic backgrounds will complete an independent research project in the field, from the project planning stage through to symposium presentation and potential publication.
-Undergraduates will be selected through a competitive application process for a nine-week research program at La Selva Biological Station in Costa Rica.
+Undergraduates will be selected through a competitive application process for a nine-week research program at La Selva Research Station or Las Cruces Research Station in Costa Rica.
 Students will live immersed in a rich academic community of researchers conducting novel tropical research and will attend workshops on field skills, current research in tropical biology, international research ethics, statistics, and scientific written and oral communication.
-Participants also have access to the social, cultural, and recreational activities surrounding La Selva.
+Participants will also be exposed environmental, social, and cultural issues surrounding the Station.

 |March||Mentors and students matched, begin communicating about projects|